-Set up a 2-byte EEPROM address for a subsequent read or block read.
+• Set up a 2-byte EEPROM address for a subsequent read or block read.
 In this case, the command byte is the high byte of the EEPROM address (80h).
-The (only) data byte is the low byte of the EEPROM address, as shown in Figure 32.
+The (only) data byte is the low byte of the EEPROM address.
+This is illustrated in Figure 32.